Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Forest area performance

-To better understand model performance across different forest environments, we analyzed classification results on forest patches in the test set.
-The results are seen in Table~\ref{tab:forest-patch-results}.
-Each forest patch represents a contiguous forest area annotated as either high- or low biodiversity.
-The results reveal considerable variation in model performance across different patches, with some showing perfect classification accuracy across all models while others prove challenging for all approaches.
+We analyzed binary classification results on a selection of forest areas in the BioVista test set.
+The results are shown in Table~\ref{tab:forest-area-results}.
+The results reveal considerable variation in model performance across different areas.
+For some areas, all tested models display perfect classification accuracy, while others prove challenging for some or all methods.

-For high biodiversity patches, we observed that several patches (e.g., high\_2019\_50 through high\_2019\_54) achieved 100\% accuracy across all models, suggesting these forest areas have clearly distinguishable characteristics of high biodiversity potential.
-However, some patches (e.g., high\_2021\_21 and high\_2021\_27) showed consistently poor performance across all models, indicating that certain high biodiversity features may be difficult to distinguish using current remote sensing approaches.
+For high forest biodiversity areas, we observed that several areas (e.g., high\_2019\_51 through high\_2019\_59) achieved 100\% accuracy across all models, suggesting these forest areas have clearly distinguishable characteristics of high forest biodiversity potential.
+However, some areas (e.g., high\_2022\_27 and high\_2022\_28) showed consistently poor performance across all models, indicating that certain high biodiversity features may be difficult to distinguish using current remote sensing approaches.